Central and East Java travel guide

 Day 8: Ijen Crater walk

 The Ijen crater is a mine for Sulfur miners who are walking up and down (1.5-hours each way) the crater 3 times a day with 50 KG Sulfur on their shoulders.
 Watching the ‘blue fire’ and sunrise is a popular activity.
 To see the blue fire, you have to start hiking up at 2 AM.
-This is
+This is definitely the hardest hike of this Java travel guide.

 After this experience, have breakfast at the base camp and catch the ferry to Bali.
 From Java to Bali with the ferry only takes 30 minutes.
 It runs every hour 24/7 and costs around 8000 IDR.